scalazone/content/topics/collections/methods.md

 val rangedList = rangedSeq.toList
 ```

-It allows specyfing the `step` size exactly like the `ranged` method.
+It allows specifying the `step` size exactly like the `ranged` method.
 You have to use the `by` method to achieve this:

 ```scala
 val rangedSeq = 1 to 9 by 2 // evaluates to [1, 3, 5, 7]